01-kai/SGB_Project/README.md

 Organizations, exchanges, failures, shocks, and recovery processes are simulated independently of the evaluated governance frameworks.

-DBL, DMM, and ISF then score the **same organizational states and trajectories**.
+DBL, DMM, and ISF then score the **same organizational states, events, and trajectories**.

-This design prevents a framework from receiving an artificial advantage through framework-specific simulation behavior.
+This design prevents any framework from receiving an artificial advantage through framework-specific simulation dynamics.

+### Shared-trajectory evaluation

+The framework uses shared trajectories wherever comparisons are required.
+This means:

+- the same organizations are evaluated by all frameworks;
+- the same exchange events are observed;
+- the same perturbations are applied;
+- the same random seeds are reused where appropriate;
+- framework differences arise from scoring definitions rather than different operational histories.

 ---